meenakshisarkar/Motion-Prediction-and-Planning/Servoing.markdown

 ---

 # About
-This page contains information about VANet.
+This page contains information about Visual servoing with RL.